junxit/us-congress-bills-110/metadata.md

 - 2008-02-06 — Mr. Hodes moved to suspend the rules and agree to the resolution.
 - 2008-02-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H564)
 - 2008-02-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H564)
+- 2008-02-07 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2008-02-08 — Message on Senate action sent to the House.
+- 2008-02-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-02-08 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-02-08 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S821)
+- 2008-02-08 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S821)